jonathanolson/slither/notes/patterns.md

   -
   - WHEN WE SHOW EMBEDDED VERSIONS, execute MULTIPLE PatternRules on the "simpler" embedded version
     - Certain topology (red exit vertex, etc.) features will probably unlock more things
   -
+  - Rules "Solver" (for plugging into the UI, puzzle generation, difficulty estimation(!))
+    - How to "apply multiple rules" for a given... embedding*?
+      - OH OH, check all rule input feature sets.
+Then COMBINE embedded rules that are "compatible"?
+        - If their input feature sets are the same, combine them!!!
+  -
   - Performance wins:
     - (!!!)
 WE can use "output feature sets" / solution sets to ACCELERATE the search?